xhandlr/vocacion360-uxd/README.md

 ### 3.3.
 Benchmarking

-In order to develop an application that truly responds to the needs and expectations of high school students seeking vocational guidance, it was essential to conduct a thorough benchmarking analysis of existing platforms in the educational field.
-This process allowed us to evaluate the strengths and weaknesses of competing applications, such as Mifuturo, EligeCarrera, CarrerasUniversitarias, and BeneficiosEstudiantiles, identifying both useful features and areas for improvement.
+To develop an application that truly meets the needs and expectations of high school students seeking vocational guidance, it was essential to analyze existing platforms — including both direct competitors and indirect references known for good design and usability.

-Through this analysis, we recognized valuable elements to include in our product—such as scholarship search tools, personalized filters based on user profiles, and centralized access to undergraduate program and scholarship information.
-At the same time, we identified key pain points in existing platforms, such as unclear test results, excessive visual noise, and non-functional buttons, which we aim to eliminate from our own design.

-By leveraging these insights, we are building an application that not only avoids the common pitfalls of existing tools but also enhances the user experience through features like undergraduate program comparisons, personalized recommendations, and notifications based on individual profiles.
-Benchmarking has therefore played a critical role in aligning our solution with both market standards and user-centered design principles, ensuring that Vocación360 delivers a clear, relevant, and empowering path toward informed academic decision-making.
+The goal was to identify the strengths and weaknesses of current solutions, both functionally and visually, in order to incorporate best practices and avoid common pitfalls.

+#### Types of platforms analyzed:

+- 🎓 **Direct competitors**: Platforms such as *MiFuturo* or *EligeCarrera*, which provide educational program information.
+- ⚖️ **Visual comparison tools**: Services like *QuePlan* or *ComparaOnline*, valued for their clarity and organization.
+- 🖼️ **Aesthetic references**: Apps like *Airbnb*, known for their modern and minimalistic user experience.

 ![Benchmarking](./assets/benchmarking.png)